CypherCove/CoveTools/README.md

     initialize(new DaydreamWrapper(new MyLiveWallpaperListener(), myEventListener), config);

 A daydream shouldn't be running while a user is changing settings, so there is no option to pass a SharedPreferences instance.

+## Anisotropy

+LibGDX doesn't natively provide convenience methods for setting Texture anisotropic filtering.
+Use the Anisotropy class like this:

+    Anisotropy.setTextureAnisotropy(myTexture, 16);

+The highest anisotropic filtering level available up to the value passed will be applied to the texture.
+The device might not support as high a value as was passed, or not support anisotropic filtering at all.
+The above method returns the actual value that was set.